 What is Responsive Design

-See a demonstration of how a website flows into each screen and look natural to the visitor, whether it is smartphone, tablet, or a desktop.
+See a demonstration of website with responsive design, where the website flows into each screen and looks natural to the visitor, whether it is smartphone, tablet, or a desktop.
 (3 minutes)

 There are two things that a website owner can't control: the device a visitor uses to view the website, and their Internet connection speed.
 A good web design should consider these factors and ensure the website is at its best regardless of the visitor’s device.